What Causes Vomiting and Diarrhea?

 Activating your sodium glucose pump is a rapid way to rehydrate.
 Learn More »

-Avoid foods and drinks that may aggravate your symptoms.
+Avoid foods and drinks that may aggravate your gastro symptoms.
 Foods that are greasy, high in fat, or very high in fiber can make your diarrhea worse.
 Try to stay away from dairy products such as milks and cheeses, as your body might have trouble digesting them.
-Opt for a diet of mainly liquids that you sip slowly, to ensure you stay hydrated.
+Choose a diet of mainly liquids that you sip slowly, to ensure you stay hydrated.

-With Hydralyte’s wide range of great tasting formats and flavors, you can choose your best solution for replacing lost fluid and electrolytes.
+With Hydralyte’s wide range of great tasting formats and flavours, you can choose your best solution for replacing fluid and electrolytes lost due to vomiting or diarrhea.

 Click below for dosage instructions: